 The principles of humanitarian practice aim to ensure the human rights of those affected by conflict or natural disaster are protected and provided the required protection and assistance. while at the same time minimising the potential negative impact or manipulation of such assistance and preparing for future disasters.
 Humanitarian practice includes the protection of civilians by meeting their basic needs for food, water, sanitation, shelter and health care; and assisting their return to normal lives and livelihoods.
 Humanitarian practice is guided by humanitarian law and a range of international standards and codes of conduct including:

-- Principles of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Response Programmes; and
+- Principles of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Response Programmes.

 International humanitarian workers therefore abide by the following core humanitarian principles:

-- neutrality – to act without preference for one group or another; and
+- Neutrality – to act without preference for one group or another.

 Organisations/Bodies in Emergency Environment